2003 - 2009

 Bilokreli Family RaDAR Trust Fund

 The RaDAR research team also receives funding from a University of Saskatchewan RaDAR Trust Fund established with the generous support of the Bilokreli Family.
-The Bilokreli family have committed $25,000 per year over three years (2015-2017) to support the research and knowledge exchange activities of the RaDAR Program.
+Over the three year period of 2015-2017 the Bilokreli family contributed just over $83,000 to support the research and knowledge exchange activities of the RaDAR Program.

 The fund is administered by the College of Medicine, and more information about how to contribute to the fund is available through the College of Medicine's website or by contacting the research team directly.